John-Da/Detection-Interface-Using-TK/README.md

 # TkInter GUI for Model Viewer

 This is a fun mini project that allow you to view the dectection result of your model.
 Currently it works only uploading images folder, dedection, and display the results.
-To see each individual results, click on the image and (for now) there will be some labels, such as object label and confidence value (in percentage).
+To see each individual results, click on the image and (for now) there will be some labels, such as object label and confidence value (in percentage). "*Demostrational Purpose Only*"

 ## Libraries
 ![Static Badge](https://img.shields.io/badge/Python-V3.12-blue)